Top 10 AI Research Papers of April 2025: Advancing Explainability, Ethics, and Alignment

 May 2, 2025

-Each of these papers offers a unique lens into these questions, helping to shape a future where AI doesn’t just work—it works responsibly.
-Whether you're an AI researcher, developer, policymaker, or simply someone curious about the direction of technology, this curated list will provide valuable insights into how the AI field is evolving to meet its greatest challenges.
+Each of these papers offers a unique lens into these questions, helping to craft a future where AI doesn’t just work—it works responsibly.
+Whether you’re an AI researcher, developer, policymaker, or simply someone curious about the direction of technology, this curated list will provide valuable insights into how the AI field is evolving to meet its greatest challenges.

 1. Is Trust Correlated With Explainability in AI?
 A Meta-Analysis